 While similar to diseases and madness, a curse cannot be cured through skill checks.
-After each extended rest, a checks is made that can allow the victim to maintain or improve their condition.
+After each extended rest, a checks is made that can allow the victim to maintain or improve their condition, but not completely remove the curse.

 RITUALS